 The Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship

-The institute will be home to IIT Institute of Design, the Entrepreneurship Academy, Jules F. Knapp Entrepreneurship Center, Interprofessional Projects (IPRO) Program, and M.A.
+The institute will be home to Illinois Tech's Institute of Design, the Entrepreneurship Academy, Jules F. Knapp Entrepreneurship Center, Interprofessional Projects (IPRO) Program, and M.A.
 Self Leadership Academy.

 John T. Rettaliata Engineering Center